35 Republicans buck Trump, back study of Jan. 6 Capitol riot

 Meijer added, “More troubling, there has been an active effort to whitewash and rewrite the shameful events of that day to avoid accountability.”

 Days after the Capitol attack, McCarthy said Trump “bears responsibility” for the rioters’ assault.
 But he opposed impeachment, eased his criticisms of Trump and opposed creation of the commission.
-Other Republicans have downplayed the attack, with one comparing the rioters to tourists.
+Other Republicans have downplayed the attack, with one comparing the rioters to tourists, and Trump has opposed the commission, calling it a “Democrat trap.”

 McCarthy did not speak during debate on the bill.